 Comedy of masks

-Director Igor Nevedrov dedicated The Venetian to Vsevolod Meyerhold, Alexander Tairov, Nicholay Evreinov, – director-innovators, pioneers in the theatre of the first half of the XX century who made revolution in arts.
+Director Igor Nevedrov dedicated The Venetian to Vsevolod Meyerhold, Alexander Tairov and Nikolai Evreinov: director-innovators, pioneers in the theatre of the first half of the 20th century who created the artistic revolution of the avant-garde.
 This is a tribute to unique artists and teachers, who despite all circumstances believed in their theatrical truth.
 It is thanks to their ecstatic belief in the necessity of the new art, tha it took shaped in the second half of the XX century.
 And, of course, this production is a tribute to Roman Viktyuk who has been making theatrical revolution for many years with his art.

 For this reason, director connects on stage three periods: Renaissance, Silver Age and the XX century.